Northern storm petrel: Symbol of revolution

 The motif of the stormy petrel has a long association with revolutionary anarchism.
 Various groups adopted the bird's name, either as a group identifier, as in the Spanish Civil War, or for their publications.
 "Stormy Petrel" was the title of a German anarchist paper of the late 19th century; it was also the name of a Russian exile anarchist communist group operating in Switzerland in the early 20th century.
 The Stormy Petrel (Burevestnik) was the title of the magazine of the Anarchist Communist Federation in Russia around the time of the 1905 revolution, and is still an imprint of the London group of the Anarchist Federation of Britain and Ireland.
 Writing in 1936, Emma Goldman referred to Buenaventura Durruti as "this stormy petrel of the anarchist and revolutionary movement".

-The stormy petrel is also the mascot of Oglethorpe University, a small liberal arts college in Atlanta, Georgia.